FREE AI MARKETING TRAINING

 Why does my output feel generic?

-Generic output usually means the AI isn’t grounded.
+Generic output usually means the AI isn't grounded.
 Add project-level instructions (a framework) and attach files that define what you sell and who you sell to.
+Even a single sentence about your offer and persona makes a noticeable difference.

 What should I attach to my ChatGPT Project first?

 Start with (1) a short offer doc and (2) a persona doc.
 If you have one, add (3) a growth plan or marketing plan to increase specificity and strategic alignment.
+Markdown (.md) files are ideal, but PDFs work fine too.